pjakiela/stata/summ-stats-table.md

 Try this.
 If you run your do file from the top, you should see an Excel file that looks something like this:
 ![Excel table 1](excel-summstats.png)
 Not bad, but still not exactly what we're looking for.
-How can we imrpove the table?
+How can we improve the table?

+One way to truncate numbers is to use the